yomete/scancorrect/DEPLOYMENT.md

-# Deployment Guide - Film EXIF Editor
+# Deployment Guide - ScanCorrect

-This guide explains how to deploy the Film EXIF Editor desktop app with automated builds and releases.
+This guide explains how to deploy the ScanCorrect desktop app with automated builds and releases.

 ## Overview